joshmh/blind-signer/Tutorial.md

 read tx
 ```

-Copy shown text into clipboard.
+Copy shown text into the clipboard.

 Open your watch wallet in Electrum.
 In context menu choose *Tools* > *Load transaction* > *From text*.
-Paste your clipboard int text box and click on *Load transaction* button.
-Click on *Broadcast transaction* button.
+Paste your clipboard into the text box and click *Load transaction* button.
+Click *Broadcast transaction* button.